23 Ways to Warm Your Deck in Winter

 For a little additional heat, electrical heaters are convenient, economical and easy to use.
 For instant heat, propane heaters are better suited but require extra work.

-7. Portable Patio Heaters
+7. Portable Electric Patio Heaters

 8. Tabletop heaters

-Designed for the middle of the table on your deck.
+Place it in the middle of the table on your deck.
 Its warmth and light warming table conversations long after “deck season” is done.
 Warming hands and faces.

 9. Hanging Patio Lamps